kekyo/IL2C/README.md

 [View with comments and other sample translation results (contains complex results), see this page.](docs/sample-translation-results.md)

-## How to beginning
+## Getting started

 The IL2C current status is experimental.
-Contributions are welcome but there's nothing the official guide documents.
+Contributions are welcome but we have [a only simple Getting started document.](docs/getting-started.md)

-This is first step for use the IL2C: ["Try writing code using both the Azure Sphere Development Kit and C#" (My blog)](https://www.kekyo.net/2019/01/04/6917), or these steps:
+And you can refer the blog post: ["Try writing code using both the Azure Sphere Development Kit and C#" (My blog)](https://www.kekyo.net/2019/01/04/6917).

+Below list memoized lazy simple steps:

 1. Open the il2c.sln by Visual Studio 2017.
 Your environment requires enabling the C#, VC++ and NUnit3 vsix addin.
 2. Build with "Debug - AnyCPU" configuration.